PrateekSethia26/TailorTalk_CalendarAgent/README.md

-# 🗓️ AI Calendar Assistant API
+# 🗓️ TailorTalk Calendar Agent

 > A powerful, modular FastAPI application that brings AI-powered natural language processing to Google Calendar management.
 Schedule meetings, check availability, and manage your calendar using simple conversational commands.